 I began with a Leica

 I started my photographic journey by playing with my father’s Leica without fully appreciating what I was holding in my hands when I was around eight years old.
 It surely felt different from the box camera that my mother occasionally allowed me to handle.
 It was one of the early Leica models and the bottom loading the film was a challenge.
 We took photographs off again, on again with that camera with very mixed results mainly, I now believe, due to the available film quality and poor developing.

 I continued taking photographs with these cameras and tried to borrow, at least to look at them closely, different cameras from family friends.
 I once borrowed a Voightlander from my uncle when I took a trip to a village to visit a friend.
-That trip was epiphany, the year, 1962.
+That trip was an epiphany, the year, 1962.
 The photographs I took received many favorable comments starting with the photographer who developed and printed them for me.
 This was followed by favorable comments and encouragements from family and friends.

 Encouraged by this, I proceeded to make plans to buy a larger format camera, like a Rolleiflex.
 Of course, it was way out of my reach and I had to settle for an imitation, a Flexaret which I still own.
 It was 1963.
 I visited the same village and took many more photographs some of which you will see among the ones here.